Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   * presentations and selection in open/closed context;
   * selection strictly speaking.

+Some functions can only be used in open Local Context; others in closed local context; others do not have the same behavior in one state as in the other.

 @subsubsection occt_visu_3_3_3 Management of the Interactive Context

-The Interactive Context is made up of a Principal Viewer  and, optionally, a trash bin or "Collector" Viewer.
-It also has a group of  adjustable settings allowing you to personalize the behavior of presentations  and selections:
+The **Interactive Context** is made up of a **Principal Viewer** and, optionally, a trash bin or **Collector Viewer**.

+An interactive object can have a certain number of specific graphic attributes, such as visualization mode, color, and material.
+Correspondingly, the interactive context has a set of graphic attributes, the *Drawer*, which is valid by default for the objects it controls.

+When an interactive object is visualized, the required graphic attributes are first taken from the object's own <i>Drawer</i> if one exists, or from the context drawer for the others.

+The following adjustable settings allow personalizing the behavior of presentations  and selections:
   * Default Drawer, containing all the color and line attributes  which can be used by interactive objects, which do not have their own attributes.
   * Default Visualization Mode for interactive objects.
 By default: *mode  0* ;
   * Highlight color of entities detected by mouse movement.
 By default: *Quantity_NOC_CYAN1*;
   * Pre-selection color.
 By default:  *Quantity_NOC_GREEN*;
   * Selection color (when you click on a detected object).
 By default:  *Quantity_NOC_GRAY80*;
   * Sub-Intensity color.
 By default: *Quantity_NOC_GRAY40*.

 All of these settings can be modified by functions proper to  the Context.